isc-projects/kea/doc/sphinx/kea-messages.rst

     unregistering timer: %1

 Logged at debug log level 40.
-A debug message issued when one of the registered interval timers is unregistered from the Timer Manager.
+This debug message is issued when one of the registered interval timers is unregistered from the Timer Manager.
 The name of the timer is included in the message.